abdulbasitabdulhameed/data-analytics-portfolio/Gym_Customer_Retention_Churn_Analysis/README.md

 The gym is experiencing customer churn and needs to understand which members are most at risk of leaving.

-The analysis focuses on three key areas:
+The analysis focuses on three key questions:

-Who is churning?
+* **Who is churning?**
-What behaviours are associated with churn?
+* **What behaviours are associated with churn?**
-Where should the business focus its retention efforts?
+* **Where should the business focus its retention efforts?**

-## About The Dataset
+## About the Dataset

-The analysis uses the Gym Customers Features and Churn dataset from Kaggle.
-It contains member demographics, contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.
+The analysis uses the **Gym Customers Features and Churn** dataset from Kaggle.

+The dataset contains member demographics, contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.

 These fields allow the analysis to examine customer characteristics and engagement patterns in relation to churn.